Ashley Wysong, MD, MS

 William W. Bruce, MD Distinguished Chair of Dermatology

 Dr. Wysong has an outstanding educational background receiving her B.S. in biology, psychology, and chemistry at the University of Missouri where she was also a 6-Time All-American and National Champion in Track and Field.
-After running professionally for Nike, Dr. Wysong obtained her master’s degree in Epidemiology in the Stanford University’s Department of Health Research and Policy and her medical degree at Duke University School of Medicine where she was valedictorian of her medical school class.
+After running professionally for Nike, Dr. Wysong obtained her master’s degree in Epidemiology from Stanford University’s Department of Health Research and Policy and her medical degree at Duke University School of Medicine where she was valedictorian of her medical school class.
 Dr. Wysong completed her residency in dermatology at Stanford University where was elected to serve as chief resident.
 Her fellowship in procedural dermatology and Mohs micrographic surgery was completed at Scripps Clinic under the direction of Dr. Hugh Greenway in Mohs surgery, Dr. Victor Ross in laser and cosmetic dermatology, and Dr. Leland Housman in veins.
 Dr. Greenway, Dr. Wysong's mentor, trained with Dr. Fredrick Mohs, who invented "Mohs" surgery.
-Prior to coming to UNMC, Dr. Wysong was University of Southern California’s Director of Mohs Micrographic Surgery and Procedural Dermatology in the Department of Dermatology and the Director of the Multidisciplinary Skin Cancer Tumor Board at the Norris Comprehensive Cancer Center.
+Prior to coming to UNMC, Dr. Wysong was the University of Southern California’s Director of Mohs Micrographic Surgery and Procedural Dermatology in the Department of Dermatology and the Director of the Multidisciplinary Skin Cancer Tumor Board at the Norris Comprehensive Cancer Center.
 Dr. Wysong has also served as residency program director in dermatology at UNMC and medical director of dermatology at Nebraska Medicine.

 Dr. Wysong has a special interest and expertise in locally advanced and metastatic squamous cell carcinoma and basal cell carcinoma, as well as treatment of rare skin tumors.
 As the Director of the Skin Cancer Program at the Fred and Pamela Buffett Cancer Center, she is developing multidisciplinary programs in melanoma/sarcoma, high-risk non-melanoma skin cancer, Merkel cell carcinoma, and cutaneous lymphoma.
 She was previously the Director of the University of Southern California Multidisciplinary Cutaneous Tumor Board and is now an active participant in the UNMC Melanoma and High-Risk Cutaneous H&N Tumor Boards.
 Dr. Wysong has significant experience treating skin cancer in high-risk populations such as patients with organ transplants, leukemia/lymphoma, HIV, and other forms of chronic immunosuppression.